Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

 These two sets of simulations should provide a fair description of the total error budget introduced by our approach.
-In Fig.~\ref{fig:err_cls}, filled red triangles display the ratio of the RMS of the recovered angular power spectrum multipoles over their average value for the realistic set of simulations.
-For instance, for the recovered quadrupole this plot shows that the RMS of the quadrupole amounts to roughly 90\,\% of its amplitude.
-Note that the quoted uncertainty in the recovered angular power spectrum multipoles includes the contribution from cosmic variance.
-For the sake of comparison, the solid blue line depicts this ratio for the case of a pure Gaussian field without any coupling between different multipoles and the same sky coverage as for 2MPZ and the Monte Carlo simulations: in this case this ratio obeys the simple form $\sqrt{2/f_{\rm sky}/(2l+1)}$.
+In Fig.~\ref{fig:err_cls}, filled red triangles display the ratio of the rms of the recovered angular power spectrum multipoles over their average value for the realistic set of simulations.
+For instance, for the recovered quadrupole this plot shows that the rms of the quadrupole amounts to roughly 90\,\% of its amplitude.
+We note that the quoted uncertainty in the recovered angular power spectrum multipoles includes the contribution from cosmic variance.
+For the sake of comparison, the solid blue line depicts this ratio for the case of a pure Gaussian field without any coupling between different multipoles and the same sky coverage as for 2MPZ and the Monte Carlo simulations; in the case this ratio obeys the simple form $\sqrt{2/f_{\rm sky}/(2l+1)}$.
 This trend is closely followed by the output of the ideal MC simulations ignoring the impact of the radial selection function and the Poissonian augmentation (green filled circles).
-For multipoles below $\ell = 20$ errors in the recovered angular power spectrum multipoles are close to the Gaussian prediction, but on smaller scales errors associated to the line of sight integral become dominant.
+For multipoles below $\ell = 20$ errors in the recovered angular power spectrum multipoles are close to the Gaussian prediction, but on smaller scales errors associated with the line of sight integral become dominant.

-Finally, in order to provide an estimate on how the recovered ISW maps by our technique actually resemble the real, underlying ISW maps, Fig.~\ref{fig:corr_coeff_cls} displays the correlation coefficient between the ISW recovered map under the ideal and realistic set of simulations.
-This correlation coefficient is defined as $r_{\ell} = \langle a_{\ell,m}^{\rm real} (a_{\ell,m}^{\rm ideal})^\star\rangle / (C_{\ell}^{\rm real} C_{\ell}^{\rm ideal})^{1/2}$, that is, the ratio of the cross angular spectrum of each pair of maps over the square root of the product of the auto spectra.
-The correlation coefficient is, on average, about 0.8 in the multipole range $\ell \in [2,10]$, and above 0.70 in $\ell \in [2,20]$.
-On smaller angular scales there is little ISW power and spurious power deletes any ISW information in the recovered maps.
+Finally, in order to provide an estimate of how the ISW maps recovered by our technique actually resemble the real, underlying ISW maps, Fig.~\ref{fig:corr_coeff_cls} displays the correlation coefficient between the ISW recovered map under the ideal and realistic set of simulations.
+This correlation coefficient is defined as $r_{\ell} = \langle a_{\ell,m}^{\rm real} (a_{\ell,m}^{\rm ideal})^\ast\rangle / (C_{\ell}^{\rm real} C_{\ell}^{\rm ideal})^{1/2}$, that is, the ratio of the angular cross-spectrum of each pair of maps over the square root of the product of the auto spectra.
+The correlation coefficient is, on average, about 0.8 in the multipole range $\ell =$ 2--10, and above 0.70 in $\ell =$ 2--20.
+On smaller angular scales there is little ISW power and spurious power erases any ISW information in the recovered maps.